Free Budapest Walking Tour by JetSettingFools.com

 During the turbulent times of the 1950s, the street’s name was first changed to Stalin Street, then the Avenue of Hungarian Youth (after the Hungarian Revolution of 1956), and then People’s Republic Street.

-The street’s name reverted to the original name, Andrassy (after Prime Minister Gyula Andrassy) in 1990.
+It reverted to the original name (after Prime Minister Gyula Andrassy) in 1990.
 Walk along Andrassy Street to the Opera House.

 Hungarian State Opera House

+MAP.
 The Opera House in Budapest is one of the city’s most luxurious buildings.
-Constructed from 1874 until 1884, the Opera House auditorium seats nearly 1,300 people and boasts excellent acoustics.
+Constructed from 1874 until 1884, the auditorium seats nearly 1,300 people and boasts excellent acoustics.

 The interior is just as sumptuous as the exterior, featuring marble columns, an elaborate staircase and an extraordinary chandelier.
 Visitors can tour the Opera House with paid entry.

-Pro Tip: There are a handful of incredibly inexpensive tickets to some of the performances at the Opera House.
-We bought upper balcony seats to a performance for just $2 USD.
-Step inside the ornately decorated lobby and inquire about tickets.
+There are a handful of incredibly inexpensive tickets to some of the performances at the Opera House.
+We bought upper balcony seats for just $2 (now the cheapest ticket is about $5).

 Continue walking along Andrassy to the Oktogon intersection.